- Reasons Why Mother Squirrels Move Their Babies

-Due to the similar location, squirrel nests are usually confused as bird nests by humans, but birds do not use leaves when making their nests.
+Due to the similar location, humans usually confuse squirrel nests with bird nests, but birds do not use leaves when making their nests.

-If her current nest is unable to protect her litter during heavy rainfall, the mother squirrel temporarily moves them to a cavity within the same tree to protect them from the weather.
+If her current nest cannot protect her litter during heavy rainfall, the mother squirrel temporarily moves them to a cavity within the same tree to protect them from the weather.